 An effective communication plan is more vital than you probably give it credit.
 Nothing takes down a project like a few key "problem children" in the organization (usually middle management), All because you didn't communicate properly or timely or specific enough with them, or didn't engage them in the problem scope and solution implementation, things that should have communication plans built around them.
 When introducing a Six Sigma project to an organization or a solution implementation, a communication plan is a critical tool.

-What is a Communication Plan?
+What is an Effective Communication Plan?

 A communication plan is a document stating the goal for the project, how to achieve the end result, and a list of objectives, strategies, and procedures.
 A successful communication plan requires planning and coordination.
 An external Black Belt professional has the knowledge of process improvement but will need to understand the culture of the company.
 Brainstorming ideas with employees and staff will help develop a plan.
-Gaining perspective to the process already in action, gathering information, and putting together an effective communication plan to give everyone an understanding of what the goal is, what steps will be taken, how this process will aid the departments in the short term and the long term benefit for the organization as a whole.
+Gaining perspective on the process already in action, gathering information, and putting together an effective communication plan to give everyone an understanding of what the goal is, what steps will be taken, how this process will aid the departments in the short term and the long term benefit for the organization as a whole.

 Why use a Communication Plan?